chrthomsen/pygrametl/docs/examples/dimensions.rst

 ---------
 :class:`.Dimension` is the simplest abstraction pygrametl provides for interaction with dimensions in a data warehouse.
-For each of the dimensions in a data warehouse a instance of :class:`.Dimension` is created, which provides an interface for performing operations on the table, such as insertions or looking up keys, while abstracting away the database connection and queries.
+For each of the dimensions in a data warehouse an instance of :class:`.Dimension` is created, which provides an interface for performing operations on the table, such as insertions or looking up keys, while abstracting away the database connection and queries.
 Using :class:`.Dimension` is a two-step process.
 First, an instance of